rosbit/go-qjs/README.md

-# go-qjs, make quickjs be embedded easily
+# go-qjs, makes QuickJS be embedded easily

 [QuickJS](https://bellard.org/quickjs/) is a small and embeddable Javascript engine written by [Fabrice Bellard](https://bellard.org).